Dartvauder/NeuroSandboxWebUI/Wikies/WikiEN.md

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
 * StableDiffusion, vae, inpaint, embedding and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface
 * RVC models can be taken from [VoiceModels](https://voice-models.com)
-* StableAudio, AudioCraft, AudioLDM 2, TTS, Whisper, MMS, SeamlessM4Tv2, Wav2Lip, LivePortrait, SunoBark, MoonDream2, Upscalers (Latent and Real-ESRGAN), Refiner, GLIGEN, Depth, Pix2Pix, Controlnet, AnimateDiff, HotShot-XL, Videos, LDM3D, SD3, Cascade, T2I-IP-ADAPTER, IP-Adapter-FaceID, Riffusion, Rembg, Roop, CodeFormer, DDColor, PixelOE, Real-ESRGAN, StableFast3D, Shap-E, SV34D, Zero123Plus, UVR, Demucs, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, AuraSR, Würstchen, DeepFloydIF, PixArt, PlaygroundV2.5, ModelScope, ZeroScope 2, CogVideoX, Latte and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
+* StableAudio, AudioCraft, AudioLDM 2, TTS, Whisper, MMS, SeamlessM4Tv2, Wav2Lip, LivePortrait, SunoBark, MoonDream2, Upscalers (Latent and Real-ESRGAN), Refiner, GLIGEN, Depth, Pix2Pix, Controlnet, AnimateDiff, HotShot-XL, Videos, LDM3D, SD3, Cascade, T2I-IP-ADAPTER, IP-Adapter-FaceID, Riffusion, Rembg, Roop, CodeFormer, DDColor, PixelOE, Real-ESRGAN, StableFast3D, Shap-E, SV34D, Zero123Plus, UVR, Demucs, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, Kolors, AuraFlow, AuraSR, Würstchen, DeepFloydIF, PixArt, PlaygroundV2.5, ModelScope, ZeroScope 2, CogVideoX, MagicPrompt, Latte and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 Or just use those that are already in the project.
 The main thing is that it is pre-processed!

 ## Known Bugs: